dwestgard/archive_samples_eicar/README.md

 # archive_samples_eicar

-This is a repository of an eicar.txt file that has been archived in multiple formats using several different tools.
+This is a repository of a single eicar.txt file archived in multiple formats and using several different tools.
-It was orginally created to test limitations of security tools.
+It was orginally created to test archive inspection limitations of common security tools.

-This will grow, I plan to add more formats and operating systems, and add complexity.
+This will grow, I plan to add more formats and operating systems, and increase complexity.

+Please feel free to add your own, The eicar.txt file is on the main page.

+Cheers